matthew-valenti/jompx-org/docs/setup.md

 https://docs.aws.amazon.com/singlesignon/latest/userguide/how-to-register-device.html
 Under users, select the admin user and the MFA devices tab and register an MFA device.

-Give the admin user admin access to all AWS accounts in the organization.
+Give the admin group access to all AWS accounts in the organization:
 Create a new AdministratorAccess permission set with policy AdministratorAccess.
 In AWS accounts, select all accounts and click "Assign Users".
-Select the admin user, select the AdministratorAccess permission set.
+Select the groups tab and choose administrator, select the AdministratorAccess permission set.

 For each permission set, you can specify a session duration to control the length of time that a user can be signed in to an AWS account. https://docs.aws.amazon.com/singlesignon/latest/userguide/howtosessionduration.html